curiousdas/curiousdas.github.io/content/about.md

 title = "About"
 +++

-# About Me

 I’m a senior backend engineer with around six years of experience building and running scalable distributed systems.
 I like working end to end on problems, from designing systems and writing code to shipping features and keeping things running smoothly in production.
 Lately, I’ve been tinkering a lot with LLMs and agent-based systems, exploring and experimenting with what they can do.

-## Work Experience

 ### Software Engineer @ Affirm Inc (2025 - Present)

-- Building microservices responsible for sending communication to 30M customers per day
+- Currently owning services from Python monolith to Kotlin microservice responsible for sending 30M communication (email, SMS, push notifications) per day.
-- Led the complete development of migration from MySQL database to DynamoDB; led the foundation for modelling data in dynamo for the entire organisation and helped other teams to transition to dynamo.
+- Led the complete development of migration from MySQL database in monolith to DynamoDB in the new architecture; led the foundation for modelling data in dynamo for the entire organisation and helped other teams to transition to dynamo.
 - Helped in reducing bad queries in the existing monolith system and improved SQL query performances by 40%

 ### Software Engineer @ Skyscanner (2023 - 2025)